Terminal management via RS232 and API

 # LAYOUT

-Managing the video layout in a group conference when using the MCU feature or in a point-to-point call if self-view is displayed (i.e., in a 2-video window layout).
+Management of the video layout in a group conference when using the MCU function or in a point-to-point call if self-view is displayed (i.e., when the layout consists of 2 video windows).
 For more information on layouts, refer to the "Managing Layouts" section of the user documentation.

 | Parameter | Description |